galadrielloves2code/tennis-app/README.md

 # Tennis App

 Welcome to the Tennis App repository!
 This project is a web application that provides tennis enthusiasts with information about ATP and WTA tennis players, tournaments, and schedules.
-This project is a collaboration between a developer and an UI designer Oguzhan Ekiz (linkedin.com/in/handekaradenz) who has come up with a creative and innovative UI concept.
+This project is a collaboration between a developer and an UI designer Hande Karadeniz (https://www.behance.net/handekaradeniz1) who has come up with a creative and innovative UI concept.